Ming-doan/data-augment/README.md

 cd ./drabridge/
 # Create virtualenv (optional, you can use your own environment)
 pip install virtualenv
+virtualenv env
+# Activate env
 env/Scripts/activate
+# If your computer is unable to use the above command, use this command before
+Set-ExecutionPolicy Unrestricted -Scope Process
 # Download requirement libraries
+# Make sure your command line show 👉(env) ...
 pip install -r requirements.txt
 ```